mekaron/articles/agilecontent/fromprojecttoprocess.md

 - even if your project manager can still see clearly after having to deal with the operational tasks that comes your way when you're in a translation project, and that sees the real cause of the problems they're experiencing, they usually do not have the power to change anything, nor the system to show why a change is necessary.
 There is usually no connection between the strategic business goals and the people in the localization department.

 What happens if you treat translation as part of a primary process - and have someone own the entire process?

-- you focus on process improvement, leading to faster turnaround times every single time you run the process.
+- There is a focus on process improvement, leading to faster turnaround times every single time you run the process.
+Delivering a multilingual product as fast as possible is the challenge at hand, a completely different challenge from 'delivering translations as fast as possible'.
+- There will be no more discussions about translation quality and how to measure it; it will be about product quality and it will be measured in the same way as you do with your source language.
+If that's not measured, then maybe start there... ;)
+- Issues in translation will be solved where they originated.
+More often than not that's where the content is created
+- you remove all things that do not add value to the user experience, in most cases leading to a lot less review steps and faster turn around times
+- no more workarounds and band-aids in order to make a deadline at all costs, which complicates the translation part of the process incredibly
+- you will get rid of the task of project management - the end of the waste of talent

 - you see what value is added by the actions of the translation activities
-- you only improve what actually adds value, in most cases leading to a lot less review steps and faster turn around times
-- you discover the waste and its root causes - usually they're in the content creation part
+- - you discover the waste and its root causes - usually they're in the content creation part
-- you will get rid of the task of project management - the end of the waste of talent

 - eventually you will deliver all languages at approximately the same time - if that is valuable to your user experience (which it usually is)

 From this it will inevitably follow that you need a process owner that does have the power to oversee the entire process that creates value for your user.
 This is never translation in itself.
 It is always a multilingual product.
 There is no such thing as a translation process, there are only mulitilingual product processes.
 To make it more clear: